piotrwitek/react-redux-typescript-guide/README.md

 ## Actions

-### KISS Approach
+### KISS Solution
-- more boilerplate
+This solution is focused on KISS principle, without introducing any abstractions to be as close as possible to common Redux Pattern used in regular JavaScript solutions:

 - classic const based types
-- close to standard JS usage
+- very close to standard JS usage
-- need to export both const type and action creator to use in multiple reducer files or redux-observable modules
+- more boilerplate
-- using `returntypeof()` helper function to infer Action types - (https://github.com/piotrwitek/react-redux-typescript#returntypeof-polyfill)
+- need to export action types and action creators to re-use in other layers like `redux-saga` or `redux-observable` modules

-This case is focused on KISS, without introducing any abstractions to be as close as possible to common Redux Pattern used in JS.
+- using `returntypeof()` helper function to infer return type of Action Creators - (https://github.com/piotrwitek/react-redux-typescript#returntypeof-polyfill)

 ```ts
 import { returntypeof } from 'react-redux-typescript';